Importing from Vietnam into the UK: Duty Rates and the UK-Vietnam FTA

 For footwear, the typical rule requires the upper to be produced in Vietnam.
 For furniture, sufficient processing must occur in Vietnam — generally, this is met if the furniture is manufactured there from imported raw materials, as furniture manufacturing typically changes the tariff heading of the inputs.

-Ask your Vietnamese supplier to confirm that the goods meet the UKVFTA rules of origin and to provide a statement on origin on their commercial invoice or other commercial document.
-This statement is the mechanism for claiming preference at the UK border — your freight agent will need it to declare the UKVFTA preference code on the import declaration.
+Ask your Vietnamese supplier to confirm that the goods meet the UKVFTA rules of origin — and make sure you get the right proof.
+An exporter's origin declaration on the commercial invoice is only valid for consignments up to €6,000.
+Above that — which most commercial shipments will exceed — the standard proof is an EUR.1 movement certificate issued by the Vietnamese authorities.
+Your freight agent will need the proof of origin to declare the UKVFTA preference code on the import declaration.

 A Worked Example